-Session Replay is a Pendo product that allows you to watch playbacks of visitor interactions with your web apps, providing insights into user behavior through both a visual and data lens.
-It serves various needs, including aiding discovery for UX researchers, facilitating feature adoption for product managers, and assisting in troubleshooting for quality assurance and support teams.
+Session Replay lets you watch playbacks of visitor interactions with your web apps.
+It provides insights into user behavior through both visual and data lenses, helping UX researchers, product managers, and support teams understand user actions and identify issues.

 How we capture replay data